nikita6187/NMT/README.md

 - Located in https://github.com/nikita68/returnn
 - Please sync with the main branch using this guide https://help.github.com/en/articles/syncing-a-fork
 - The layer is found in https://github.com/nikita68/returnn/blob/master/TFNetworkHMMFactorization.py
+- All of the documentation is directly in the layer
+- Usage demos found in the `returnn/demos` subfolder, the Transformer demo with many features being here: https://github.com/nikita68/returnn/blob/master/demos/demo-tf-hmm-factorization-transformer.config Note that there are many different ones, including dynamic K, random head, RNN and independent decoder.

 ## Topic Factorization in RETURNN
 - Located in https://github.com/nikita68/returnn
 - Please sync with the main branch using this guide https://help.github.com/en/articles/syncing-a-fork
 - The layer is found in https://github.com/nikita68/returnn/blob/master/TFNetworkTopicFactorization.py
+- All of the documentation is directly in the layer
+- Usage demos found in the `returnn/demos` subfolder, the Transformer demo with many features being here: https://github.com/nikita68/returnn/blob/master/demos/demo-tf-transformer-topic-factorization.config Note, again, that there are many other demos, showing full softmax and pre-loading weights.

+## Geometric Loss
+As part of my sampled softmax implementations, I briefly looked into using the l2 (Euclidean) distance as the loss, between the target embeddings and the current decoder state, as this can add more fine grained sample methods.
+Due to limited time, I only looked at some basic experiments, which did not turn out to be fruitful.
+I also tried combining the loss with cross entropy.
+All of the layer logic can be found at the bottom of https://github.com/nikita68/returnn/blob/master/TFNetworkHMMFactorization.py, with some demos being located here: https://github.com/nikita68/returnn/blob/master/demos/demo-tf-transformer-geo-softmax-ce.config, https://github.com/nikita68/returnn/blob/master/demos/demo-tf-transformer-geo-softmax.config.